-We prove the {\tt NP-hard}ness of the {\it EVDS-UDG} problem by reducing the decision version of the {\it vertex cover} on planar graph with maximum degree 3 to it.
-Let $G=(V,E)$ be a planar graph with maximum degree 3.
-Then from Lemma \ref{lem2} we can construct an instance $G'=(V',E')$ of {\it EVDS-UDG} in polynomial time.
+We prove the {\tt NP-hard}ness of the {\it EVDS-UDG} problem by reducing the decision version of the {\it vertex cover} problem on a planar graph with maximum degree 3 to the {\it EVDS-UDG} problem.
+Let $G=(V,E)$ be a planar graph with a maximum degree of 3.
+Then from Lemma \ref{lem2}, we can construct an instance $G'=(V',E')$ of {\it EVDS-UDG} in polynomial time.

-\begin{lemma} G has a vertex cover of size at most $k$ if and only if $G'$ has an edge-vertex dominating set of size at most $3k+l$. \end{lemma}
+\begin{lemma} $G$ has a vertex cover of size at most $k$ if and only if $G'$ has an edge-vertex dominating set of size at most $k+l$. \end{lemma}